Robert S. Peabody Institute of Archaeology: History

-Third director, Douglas S. Byers, and curator Fred Johnson were national leaders in research and publication from 1938 through 1968.
-The Robert S. Peabody “Foundation for Archaeological Research” updated and revised cataloging, artifact storage systems, exhibits and publications.
+The third director, Douglas S. Byers, and curator Fred Johnson were national leaders in research and publication from 1938 through 1968.
+The Robert S. Peabody “Foundation for Archaeological Research” updated and revised cataloging, artifact storage systems, exhibits, and publications.
 Fieldwork was focused on identifying the New England stratigraphic sequence.
 Johnson pioneered interdisciplinary paleoecological analysis for archaeological interpretation, applying it first to the Boylston Street Fish Weir in 1939.
 Excavation of Paleoindian occupations at the Bull Brook and Debert sites during the 1950s and 60s employed Pleistocene geology as an analytical tool.
-Extensive work was also undertaken in the Yukon and in Mexico.
+Extensive work was also undertaken in the Yukon and Mexico.
 These excavations, plus several significant private collections, added another 200,000 objects.

 The RSPM hosted the initial meeting of the Society for American Archaeology in 1935 and inaugurated the Massachusetts Archaeological Society five years later.
 During the 1950s Fred Johnson chaired the American Anthropological Association committee linking the needs of archaeologists with the expertise of Willard F. Libby to develop Carbon 14 dating for archaeological sites.
 The Peabody hosted the 1954 Conference on Radiocarbon Dating and the 1956 International Conference on Radiocarbon Dating with representatives from seven European countries, Canada, and the United States.

 In 1968, Richard “Scotty” MacNeish was appointed Director.
 His major excavations in Mexico, Peru, and Belize investigated the origins of agriculture.
 MacNeish's discoveries of early corn and the pre-ceramic sequence in Mexico provided crucial insight into plant and animal domestication and the beginnings of sedentary life in the New World.
-This work is considered one of the most important interdisciplinary studies in 20th century American archaeology.
+This work is considered one of the most important interdisciplinary studies in 20th-century American archaeology.
 His contributions to archaeology were acknowledged through more than a dozen medals and honors, including his election to the National Academy of Sciences in 1974.
-The Museum curates the type collections published in the Tehuacan volumes and the personal papers, field notes, maps, photographs and publications constituting the MacNeish library and archives.
+The Museum curates the type collections published in the Tehuacan volumes and the personal papers, field notes, maps, photographs, and publications constituting the MacNeish library and archives.

 The museum was dormant after MacNeish's 1983 departure until the arrival of James W. Bradley in 1990.
-Bradley renamed the institution the Robert S. Peabody Museum of Archaeology and revived the museum's research and educational functions, achieved broad use of the museum's resources within Phillips Academy, inaugurated highly successful expeditionary learning programs and reactivated the Research Associate program.
+Bradley renamed the institution the Robert S. Peabody Museum of Archaeology and revived the museum's research and educational functions, achieved broad use of the museum's resources within Phillips Academy, inaugurated highly successful expeditionary learning programs, and reactivated the Research Associate program.
 Innovative work directed toward NAGPRA compliance resulted in a national model for partnerships with tribes.
-Bradley's emphasis on collection management, acquisition of significant private collections, and building relations with native communities, avocational archaeologists, educators and professional museum and archaeology constituencies, rebuilt the museum's national significance.
+Bradley's emphasis on collection management, acquisition of significant private collections, and building relations with Native communities, avocational archaeologists, educators, and professional museum and archaeology constituencies, rebuilt the museum's national significance.

-In November 2017, the Robert S. Peabody Museum of Archaeology was renamed the Robert S. Peabody Institute of Archaeology in order to more accurately reflect the institution's mission and to avoid confusion with other similarly named institutions.
+In November 2017, the Robert S. Peabody Museum of Archaeology was renamed the Robert S. Peabody Institute of Archaeology to more accurately reflect the institution's mission and to avoid confusion with other similarly named institutions.